mwkpe/rand/cpp_guide/ais_cpp_guidelines.md

 ## 3.5 Conditionals

-* The opening brace should be put on a new line (Allman style)
+* The opening brace should be put on a new line
-* Put a space after the keyword and before the opening brace
+* Put a space between the keyword and the opening parenthesis
-* Don't put spaces after the opening bracket or before the closing bracket
+* Don't put spaces after the opening parenthesis or before the closing parenthesis

 ```C++
 // Yes